Progress report for LNE19-384R

 An article providing an update on the container portion of this trial was published in December 2020 in Ag News.
 The article is entitled "Project Update!
 Evaluating Biochar for Use in Container Production".
 Ag News Article Dec2020

-On February 2, 2021, Deborah Aller will again be discussing biochar and sharing the current findings of this study at a University of New Hampshire Extension Plant Production Lunch and Learn Series.
+In 2021, Deborah Aller discussed biochar and shared the current findings of the study at various meetings and workshops including a University of New Hampshire Extension Plant Production Lunch and Learn Series, Stony Brook University Seminar, and the New York Soil Health Specialist Training Workshop series.

 A nursery/landscape/golf course manager from western Long Island is now aware of biochar and its potential benefits and plans to incorporate it into his managed landscapes in the future.